 Feeding a diet that is very palatable and energy dense predisposes cats to overeating and encourages obesity, especially if such foods are available freely or used excessively as ‘treats'.
 In addition, there are certain medications that can predispose to weight gain, either by increasing the appetite or decreasing the metabolic rate.
 Drugs commonly associated with weight gain include corticosteroids (such as prednisolone), amytripyline and cyproheptidine.

 Treatment of obesity

 It is dangerous for cats to lose weight too quickly because this predisposes them to the development of hepatic lipidosis, a potentially fatal liver disease whereby fat is deposited within the liver as a result of a change in metabolism during fasting.
 A gradual, steady decrease in bodyweight is ideal; it may take up to a year for a severely overweight cat to reach its ideal body condition.
-The veterinary surgeon can draw up a weight loss programme that combines a suitable feeding and exercise plan with careful monitoring.
+A veterinary surgeon can draw up a weight loss programme that combines a suitable feeding and exercise plan with careful monitoring.
 It is very hard to see weight loss in a cat that you are in close contact with on a daily basis.
 Regular visits to a veterinary surgeon for weigh-ins will also ensure that weight loss is not too rapid.